keesschollaart81/case.schollaart.net/_posts/2019-07-01-device-offline-detection-with-durable-entities.md

 }
 ```

-So the first run of the Orchestrator, we use an Activity Function called `GetOfflineAfter` to get the `OfflineAfter` timespance, then it's passed through.
+In the first run of the Orchestrator, we use an Activity Function called `GetOfflineAfter` to get the `OfflineAfter` timespan, then it's passed through.
 The downside of this is, there is no state to call.
 So we cannot 'ask' anyone what the current state is or when there was a last message.

 ## Performance

-Durable Entities is at this time still in preview and there is an explicit note about performance.
+Durable Entities is, at this time, still in preview and there is an explicit note about performance.
 Still I wanted to get some sense of the current state and I ran a short loadtest via loader.io.
 It only allowes for a 60 seconds load test:

 <a id="single_image" href="/img/2019/loadtest1.png" class="fancybox" rel="loadtest"><img src="/img/2019/loadtest1-thumb.png"/></a>
 <a id="single_image" href="/img/2019/loadtest2.png" class="fancybox" rel="loadtest"><img src="/img/2019/loadtest2-thumb.png"/></a>